suncoast-devs/handbook/lessons/css-layout/flexbox-in-depth.md

 ## Let's take it a level higher! -- Nesting flex boxes

-Lets take a look at this more complex layout
+Let's take a look at this more complex layout

 <CodePen defaultTab='results'>